bluesky66-dev/kibana/x-pack/README.md

 # Development

-By default, Kibana will run with X-Pack installed as mentioned in the [contributing guide](../CONTRIBUTING.md).
+By default, HyperSec Kibana will run with X-Pack installed as mentioned in the [contributing guide](../CONTRIBUTING.md).

 HyperSec will run with a basic license.
 To run with a trial license, including security, you can specifying that with the `yarn es` command.